uuganbold/java-newsletter-beginner/releases/HelloWorld.md

 ## Hello World

-Today I will introduce Java Array data structure and some useful tricks to work with array as first release of this newsletter.
+Today I will introduce Java Array data structure and some useful tricks to work with array as the first release of this newsletter.

 ### Array
-Array is one of most fundamental data structure in computer science.
+Array is one of the most fundamental data structure in computer science.
 You can assume an _array_ as sequence of elements in the memory.

 Arrays have fixed size because the elements are located sequentially in the memory and java needs to know how much space it should allocate to the arrays.
 If they had dynamic size, some conflict would have happened in the memory when new space was allocated.

 #### Creating array
-You can create new array in three ways in Java
+You can create a new array in three ways in Java
 ```java
 //This will give you array of String with size 3.
 String[] countries={"USA","Mongolia","Cuba"};